• Skip to main content

 • An arterial-blood gas analysis will test how well the lungs bring oxygen to the blood and filter out carbon dioxide.

-Family Doctors in Palm Beach County
+Family Medicine Provider in Palm Beach County

 COPD is a serious illness that requires management and medical supervision in order to continue enjoying life.
 If you are in the Wellington or Royal Palm Beach area, contact our team to schedule an appointment at Advanced Medical Clinic.